Smart-ICA/Maryem/README.md

 #### Run

-The plugin can be launched with this command line:
+The plugin can be launched with this command line :

 ```bash
 mads source buffered_sp.plugin -n buffered_sp